Great Blue Hole#2 in Best Things To Do in Belize

 Plunge into this deep blue hole and you'll discover imposing ancient stalactites (calcium deposits resembling icicles) and coral fringe.
-Declared UNESCO World Heritage Site in 1996 — along with six other areas surrounding Belize's barrier reef — the Blue Hole remains one of the world's most distinguished scuba sites.
-Created approximately 10,000 years ago after a cave roof crumbled in, this blue channel contains underwater tunnels, caverns, and rock formations.
+Declared a UNESCO World Heritage Site in 1996 — along with six other areas surrounding Belize's barrier reef — the Great Blue Hole remains one of the world's most distinguished scuba sites.
+Created approximately 10,000 years ago after a cave roof crumbled in, this blue channel contains underwater tunnels, caverns and rock formations.

 You'll likely spot marine life lining the coral wall at the surface of the hole.
-As you descend about 130 feet below sea level, you'll discover the stalactites, but it's unlikely you'll encounter many underwater creatures (except the occasional shark!).
-One TripAdvisor user has a tip for coral and marine life seekers: "Attention snorkelers!
-Stay in the water as long as you can!
-Wait for those divers to surface because then you can snorkel with some of the reef sharks!"
-Note: You must be a certified diver before descending into the Blue Hole.
+As you descend about 410 feet below sea level, you'll discover the stalactites, but it's unlikely you'll encounter many underwater creatures (except the occasional shark!).
+Even if you're not a diver, recent visitors recommended snorkeling around the hole and the nearby reefs.
+Make sure to visit in the dry season, with ideal weather conditions most likely in April and May.

-The Blue Hole is located roughly 55 miles east of Belize City along the Lighthouse Reef Atoll.
-You can visit the Blue Hole with a number of dive services that operate out of Belize City, San Pedro, and Caye Caulker.
-The Blue Hole welcomes visitors every day from 8 a.m. to 4:30 p.m., and entrance costs $60 BZD (about $30 USD).
+The Great Blue Hole is located about 43 miles off the coast of Belize along the Lighthouse Reef Atoll.
+You can visit the Great Blue Hole with a number of dive services that operate out of Belize City, San Pedro and Caye Caulker.
+In addition to operator fees, be prepared to pay an extra $40 to dive and snorkel at the Great Blue Hole.